-Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-SA
+Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-ND

-NOTICE: This content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 license (https://creativecommons.org/licenses/by-ncnd/4.0/legalcode).
-In addition to the terms and conditions set forth therein including, this content is made available subject to the following conditions: (i) This curriculum is intended to be used by youth development professionals as they support the social and emotional health of youth ages ten and older; and (ii) THE CONTENT IS PROVIDED 'AS IS' AND MUST NOT BE USED TO MAKE A CLINICAL DIAGNOSIS OR REPLACE OR OVERRULE A LICENSED HEALTH CARE PROFESSIONAL'S JUDGMENT.
+NOTICE: This content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives International 4.0 license (https://creativecommons.org/licenses/by-ncnd/4.0/legalcode).
+In addition to the terms and conditions set forth therein including, but not limited to, the Disclaimer of Warranties and Limitation of Liability, this content is made available subject to the following conditions: (i) This curriculum is intended to be used by youth development professionals as they support the social and emotional health of youth ages ten and older; and (ii) THE CONTENT IS PROVIDED "AS IS" AND MUST NOT BE USED TO MAKE A CLINICAL DIAGNOSIS OR REPLACE OR OVERRULE A LICENSED HEALTH CARE PROFESSIONAL'S JUDGMENT.

 All case examples and sample dialogues are fictional.
-We use the pronouns they/them/theirs to refer to a singular youth in the case examples in order to increase the generalizability of the examples.
+In the case examples, we use the pronouns they/them/ their to refer to a singular youth in order to increase the generalizability of the examples and for ease of reading.